Code-Institute-Submissions/eleventh-embodiment/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the project's code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
+    - Balsamiq was used to create the wireframes during the design process.
 1. [TinyPNG](https://tinypng.com/)
     - TinyPNG was used to reduce the overall total image size
 1. [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
  - Used during the process of creating the website to help with design and debugging some issues

 ## Bugs found while creating the website
-- Font Awesome icons were not showing in the footer of the home page while they were showing on other pages.
+- Font Awesome icons were not showing in the footer of the "Home" page while they were showing on other pages.
 I then realized I had different font awesome version in the index.html and after I replaced it, it was working
 - Navbar collapsed menu button was not showing but it was there and working when clicked.
 With help of my mentor, we found the solution - adding the class "navbar-light" in the HTML solved the problem